nanobox-io/nanobox-engine-ruby/README.md

 ---

 #### postgresql_client_version
-If you're the 'pg' gem is detected, specify which version of the postgres client to use.
+If the 'pg' gem is not detected, specify which version of the postgres client to use.

 NOTE: The engine will try to detect the correct version first.